Martinez Familia Sangeros: Organization

-El Copa: The most successful Copa of the Puerto Rican mafia was Quitoni's son Carlos who earned a grand total of $20 million for the family in one business deal.
+El Copa: The most successful Copa of the Puerto Rican mafia was Quitoni's son Peter Estrella Sr who earned a grand total of $20 million for the family in one business deal.
 He went from a soldier to a Copa quickly because of how much he made for the family after he became a made man.
 El Copas were second in command in the Puerto Rican mafia; they organized business deal with other countries and gangs and presented them to El Gran.
 They examined everything the El Gran said to make sure that there were no holes in any of his plans.
 They made sure that whoever was sentenced to death was dead, and they had command over the castas and soldiers.
 They were in training to be El Gran one day.
-They were known as small bosses who commanded their portion of the mafia in different parts of the island and even in the United States.
+Peter Estrella alone had over 10 males training to be small bosses who commanded their portion of the mafia in different parts of the island and even in the United States.
 If there were any problems they were taken to them before they were taken to El Gran.
 They were able to send out hits and could really do almost anything except kill a fellow boss.
-Carlos Martinez the greatest Copa of the mafia had 4 soldados killed and would kill anyone he felt that he could not trust; this ensured that the mafia would not be infiltrated.
+Pete the greatest Copa of the mafia had 400 cartel soldados killed and would kill anyone he felt that he could not trust; this ensured that the mafia would not be infiltrated.

-Él Contador: Also known as counters, there was one Contador for each Copa; they were responsible for counting the family's money.
+Él Contador: This was Maloo Estrella known as counters, there was one Contador for each Copa; they were responsible for counting the family's money.
 They made receipts after drug deals and made sure that the family was not being cheated and that no one within the family was stealing money from El Gran.
 They consulted The Copas or Quitoni whenever something didn't seem right.
 They were sometimes called by members of the families "chotas", a Spanish word meaning whistle blower (also known in America as a snitch).